* Q4 advance GDP estimate 2.6 pct vs est. 3 pct growth

 * Starbucks falls after weak-holiday qtr sales

-Jan 26 (Reuters) - U.S. stocks rose to fresh records on Friday, propelled by strong earnings from Intel and drugmaker AbbVie as well as a weaker dollar, putting the three main indexes on track for their best four-week rally since 2016.
+Jan 26 (Reuters) - The S&P and the Dow scaled new highs on Friday, driven by strong earnings from Intel and drugmaker AbbVie as well as a weaker dollar, putting the three main indexes on track for their best four-week rally since 2016.

-Intel's shares jumped more than 9 percent to their highest in almost two decades, after strong results offered the clearest sign yet that its years-long effort to shift away from a slowing PC business was paying off.
+Intel's shares surged about 9 percent to their highest in almost two decades, after results indicated that the chipmaker's shift to higher-margin data-center business was gaining pace.

-The earnings helped investors looked beyond data that showed U.S. economic growth unexpectedly slowed in the fourth quarter, due to a surge in imports.
+The reports helped investors look beyond data that showed U.S. economic growth unexpectedly slowed in the fourth quarter as strong consumer spending resulted in a surge in imports.

 Gross domestic product increased at a 2.6 percent annual rate in the fourth quarter, the Commerce Department said in its advance GDP report.
 Economists polled by Reuters had forecast the economy to expand at a 3 percent rate.